adizona/aws-datalake/articles/partitioning_data_on_s3.md

     ```
     aws s3 cp s3://gdelt-open-data/events/20190621.export.csv s3://<yournamehere>-gdelt-open-data/year=2019/month=06/day=21/export.csv
     ```
+We now have GDELT data stored in our S3 bucket with partitioning enabled.
+Now, while querying with Amazon Athena, only the related partitions is scanned.
+For example, if we need to query data from May 2018, only the partitions related to that year and month are scanned.
+Please note, however, that if we need to query data from May of all years, all data will be scanned.
+This is similar to how a composite index in a database works.

 ### Partition Table
 We now have data stored in our S3 bucket with partitioning enabled as indicated by the table below.